Basic Noun-Pronoun Agreement

 - Elvis sightings have occurred more abundantly in the last two years; they have been occurring at the rate of ten per month.

-- ("Sightings" is the noun to which the pronoun refers; it is plural and thus requires the plural pronoun "they" to make sense.
+- ("Sightings" is the noun to which the pronoun "they" refers; it is plural and thus requires the plural pronoun "they" to make sense.
 Note that the verb changes as well since verbs have to agree with their nouns [or pronouns].)

 - I know a woman who likes Elvis Presley's music so much, she trained her dog (named Elvis) to thump his tail and bark in rhythm to all of her tapes.